Modes and mechanisms of transmission of pathogenic organisms in the healthcare setting and strategies for prevention and control.

 It is becoming increasingly clear that transmission of infections in healthcare settings is largely preventable through the use of evidence-based infection control guidelines.
 The concept of the chain of infection has provided the basis for understanding the transmission of pathogens as well as identifying practices and procedures to prevent healthcare-associated infections.

-A healthcare-associated infection (HAI) is defined as a localized or systemic condition that (1) results from an adverse reaction to the presence of an infectious agent or its toxin, (2) occurs during a hospital admission, (3) has no evidence of the infection being present or incubating at admission, and (4) meets body site-specific criteria (Klevens, 2007a).
+A healthcare-associated infection (HAI) is defined as a localized or systemic condition that (1) results from an adverse reaction to the presence of an infectious agent or its toxin, (2) occurs during a hospital admission, (3) has no evidence of the infection being present or incubating at admission, and (4) meets body site-specific criteria.

 Antibiotic-resistant organisms have changed the infection control landscape.
-Methicillin-resistant S. aureus (MRSA), C. difficile, and vancomycin-resistant enterococcus (VRE), among others, have become serious problems in healthcare facilities over the past two decades.
-The MRSA organism alone is responsible for more than 94,000 invasive infections and almost 19,000 deaths each year in the United States (Klevens et al., 2007).
+Methicillin-resistant S. aureus (MRSA), C. difficile, and vancomycin-resistant enterococcus (VRE), among others, have become serious problems in healthcare facilities over the past decades.

 This colored electron micrograph shows isolated S. aureus bacteria that are resistant to many forms of antibiotics.
 Source: NIAID.

 Scanning electron micrograph depicting numerous clumps of MRSA bacteria.
 Source: CDC.
 Public domain.

 Antimicrobial resistance (AMR) threatens the effective prevention and treatment of an ever-increasing range of infections caused by bacteria, parasites, viruses and fungi.